Skip to content

 In order for our pupils to achieve their very best, it is of paramount importance that their attendance is good.
 Every lesson really does count for your child and catching up on lost time from school can be really difficult.
 Good attendance is linked to achievement, better relationships with other children and overall better behaviour.
 Often, the reason that children are absent from school is due to illness.

 You can help to ensure that your child’s attendance is good by leading a healthy lifestyle: exercising regularly, getting enough sleep and maintaining a balanced diet.
 Missing any period of time of schooling has been proven to be detrimental, both academically and socially.
-We understand that sometimes absence cannot be avoided, but it is important that we share with you the following information:
+We understand that sometimes absence cannot be avoided, but it is important that we share with you the following information in the table below.

 Letting us know if your child will be absent